effectivecore/core/readme/software.md

 - Opera® is registered trademark or trademarks of Opera Software AS.
 - Paletter is registered trademark or trademarks of Toys, Inc.
 - PHP is registered trademark or trademarks of PHP Group.
-- PHPStorm is registered trademark of JetBrains s.r.o.
+- Pixelmator Pro is registered trademark or trademarks of Pixelmator Team.
 - Proxie is registered trademark or trademarks of Proxie Team.
 - RegExRX is registered trademark or trademarks of MacTechnologies Consulting.
 - Rested is registered trademark or trademarks of Hello, Resolven Apps.